eecs394-fall15/grocery_list/readme.md

 ###Building and Deploying the App

+Mac: In terminal, navigate to the directory where the grocery_list is downloaded.
+Type "steroids deploy".
+A link will be generated which can be shared.

+Windows: Currently, we do not support Windows.

 ###Platform Requirements
 The app can be built and modified on any version of Mac or Windows that is supported by Steroids.
 The last version of Steroids that we ran our app with was v4.1.21